Diego-Larrahondo/grid-indicators/README.md

 # Grid-Indicators

-Hourly electricity impact intensities (EF 3.1 midpoints) for production and consumption, combining ENTSO‑E data with Brightway2/Ecoinvent lookups.
+Hourly electricity impact intensities (EF 3.1 midpoints) for production and consumption (production+imports), combining ENTSO‑E data with Brightway2/Ecoinvent lookups.
 Includes a script to export all consumption intensities + day‑ahead price for a full year for a given country.

 ## Features
 - Pulls hourly generation and cross‑border flows from ENTSO‑E.